AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/zuggtmoy-mpmm.md

       \ up to its speed as she directs or to make one weapon attack against a target\
       \ that she designates."
     "name": "Exert Will"
-"lair_actions":
-  - "desc": "On Initiative count 20 (losing initiative ties), Zuggtmoy can take a\
-      \ lair action to cause one of the following effects; she can't use the same\
-      \ effect two rounds in a row:"
-    "name": ""
-  - "desc": "- Rally Plants.
-Up to four plant creatures that are friendly to Zuggtmoy\
-      \ and that Zuggtmoy can see can use their reactions to move up to their speed\
-      \ and make one weapon attack.  \n- Summon Fungi.
-Zuggtmoy causes four [gas\
-      \ spores](Інструменти%20ДМ/CLI/bestiary/plant/gas-spore-fungus-xmm.md) or [violet\
-      \ fungi](Інструменти%20ДМ/CLI/bestiary/plant/violet-fungus-xmm.md) to appear\
-      \ in unoccupied spaces that she chooses within the lair.
-They vanish after 1\
-      \ hour.  \n- Unleash Spores.
-Zuggtmoy uses either her Infestation Spores\
-      \ or her Mind Control Spores, centered on a mushroom or other fungus within\
-      \ her lair, instead of on herself.  "
-    "name": ""
-"regional_effects":
-  - "desc": "The region containing Zuggtmoy's lair is warped by his magic, creating\
-      \ one or more of the following effects:"
-    "name": ""
-  - "desc": "- Corrupted Nature.
-Within 6 miles of the lair, all Wisdom ([Medicine](І\
-      нструменти%20ДМ/CLI/rules/skills.md#Medicine)) and Wisdom ([Survival](Інстру\
-      менти%20ДМ/CLI/rules/skills.md#Survival)) checks have disadvantage.  \n- Fungal\
-      \ Infestation.
-Molds and fungi grow on surfaces within 6 miles of the lair,\
-      \ even where they would normally find no purchase.  \n- Mutating Vegetation.\
-      \ Vegetation within 1 mile of the lair becomes infested with parasitic fungi,\
-      \ slowly mutating as it is overwhelmed.  \n- If Zuggtmoy dies, these effects\
-      \ fade over the course of d10 days.  "
-    "name": ""
 "source":
   - "MPMM"
 "image": "Інструменти%20ДМ/CLI/bestiary/npc/token/zuggtmoy-mpmm.webp"